 It’s this time of the year again when the evenings draw in quicker, the mornings are darker and we see how long we can live without turning on the heating.
 Autumn is in full swing, and brings, along with its first frosty presents, the gift of time, namely that of an hour when the clocks go back at the end of this month.

-This time of the year I also receive many emails, DMs and messages, asking me for tips and tricks on how to handle the time change with little ones best.
+This time of the year I receive many emails, DMs and messages, asking me for the tips and tricks on how to handle the time change with their little ones.
 As a parent myself, I completely understand the concern about how to deal with the clocks going back and the impact this may have on carefully honed napping and sleeping habits.

 Plan ahead for the weekend when the clocks change – a little bit of “time turning” will prepare you and your little ones for a transition to the Daylight Saving Time at the end of the month.
 Of course, I am not talking about magically adjusting time, but “tricking” your kids into the new time bit by bit over the next few days.
 Here is what to do.

-It may be that your little ones adapt to the new time quickly and happily conform to the earlier times for naps and bedtime.
+It may be that your little one adapts to the new times quickly for naps and bedtimes.
 Don’t worry if this is not the case though.
-Remember, you have Saturday and Sunday to get them to tune in with Daylight Saving Time.
+This will be short lived and you’ll all adjust with some time so try not to worry too much.

 And there you have it – with a little prep and sneaky adjustment of time in advance, your little ones may just naturally take to the new timings.
 And who knows, maybe, just maybe, with a little bit of luck (and all that hard work you put in beforehand), you may savour that extra hour in bed next Sunday!